 By Pavel Tsatsouline, Chairman

-There is one bent over barbell row variation that spares the lower back, while offering additional benefits: the “dead” row.
-(Don’t try it if you have long legs and a short torso.)
+There is one bent-over barbell row variation that spares the lower back, while offering additional benefits: the “dead” row.
+(Note: don’t try it if you have long legs and a short torso.)
 Olympic weightlifting coach Glenn Pendlay explains the drill:

 This is hard to do and you have to have good muscular control to do it, or you’ll end up straightening up at the hips along with the arching of the back.
 But if you can master doing them this way you will get a big back…

 The bar returns to the floor after each rep. The bent row is actually best done as an explosive movement and the bar is moved fast.”

 The tug of war row by Russian strongman Valentin Dikul is another good choice of a row.
 It does fatigue the lower back and glutes, but not as much as the bent-over row.